 This post demonstrates an example of how the SAS Hash Object Do_Over() Method lets you look up multiple data values for a given key.
 The Do_Over() Method is available since SAS 9.4 and replaces the traditional Find()/Find_Next calls.
 The Do_Over() Method is a nice example of the flexibility of the SAS Hash Object.
 In future posts, I will show more simple examples of how to exploit the many features of the Hash Object to your advantage.

 All the methods called in the post are called assigned.
-This is always the case for hash object methods that searches and retrieves data.
+This is always the case for hash object methods that search and retrieve data.
 Read more in the post Assigned Vs Unassigned Hash Object Method Call in SAS.
+Also, check out the Introduction to the Hash Iterator Object in SAS.

 You can download the entire code from this post here.